zrierc/mqtt-simple-pubsub/README.md

 >
 > To follow this section you MUST complete [Setup Environment](#setup-environment) section and mare sure everything runs well.

 Welcome to the improvement section of this mini workshop!
-Here you will learn how to improve and optimize your web-app for production such as implement security best practices and add high availability to your web-app.
+Here you will learn how to improve and optimize your web-app for production such as implementing security best practices and adding high availability.

 ### Implement Security & Best Practices